SkylineCommunications/dataminer-docs/connector-help/connector_help/Avid_System_Monitor.md

 # Avid System Monitor

-With this driver, you can gather and view information from the device **Avid System Monitor**, as well as configure the device.
+With this connector, you can gather and view information from the device **Avid System Monitor**, as well as configure the device.

 ## About

-This driver uses SNMP to monitor the **Avid System Monitor** device.
+This connector uses SNMP to monitor the **Avid System Monitor** device.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP Connection:**